-Despite the growing clamour to designate or create a super agency -with the WTO cited as model-- there is no real way that one agency could possibly address the range of specific concerns of governing a population, each requiring specialized knowledge, law, competencies and functions.
-No more than any government could abolish the dozen to score or more of specific ministries needed to deal with specific areas of governing a country and its entire population to function with just one super ministry.
+Despite the growing clamour to designate or create a super agency, there is no way that one agency could possibly address the range of specific concerns of governing a population, each requiring specialized knowledge, law, competencies and functions.
+No more than any government could abolish its 12 to 20 or so ministries needed to deal with specific areas of governing a country and its population to instead operate with sole one super-ministry.